 Fine Arts 2D

-The fine arts 2D department comprises programs in painting and printmaking.
-After exposure to a broad range of ideas and techniques, students in both programs work individually with faculty mentors to develop their own direction and aesthetic values.
-As proof of its commitment to fostering creative independence, MassArt offers undergraduate and graduate students alike their own workstations.
+The Fine Arts 2D Department comprises programs in painting and printmaking.
+Following exposure to a broad range of ideas and techniques, students in both programs work with faculty mentors to develop their own direction and aesthetic values.
+As proof of its commitment to fostering creative independence, MassArt provides undergraduate and graduate students their own workstations.

-Because discipline is key to the pursuit of both painting and printmaking, students devote nine hours per week to class time and an additional six to twelve hours per week in their studios.
+Because discipline is key to the pursuit of both painting and printmaking, students devote ten hours per week to class time and an additional six to twelve hours per week in their studios.

-- Printmaking courses instruct students in etching, lithography, silkscreen, and photographic print processes as well as drawing.
+Courses in Printmaking instruct students in etching, lithography, silkscreen, and photographic print processes as well as drawing.
 Students also learn to apply the latest computer technology and materials, including digital imaging and color separation, to augment traditional printmaking approaches.

 MassArt Professors, Alumni, and Students exhibit their artwork at museums and galleries globally:

 - Professor Peter Wayne Lewis, Vibration and Harmony at the W.Ming Gallery, New York 1/15 - 3/13/16

 - Professor Candice Smith Corby, Forever and Forever and Forever is a Long Time at the Miller Yezerski Gallery, Boston 11/20 - 12/22/15

 - Professor Randy Garber, Solo Exhibition Roll on the Tongue at Thayer Gallery, Braintree, MA 11/16 - 12/14/15